LicensePro

 You may also need to complete registration with the North Carolina Secretary of State at sosnc.gov.

 File your signage permit application with the Charlotte city clerk or licensing department.
-Many North Carolina municipalities now accept online applications.
+Many North Carolina municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $35–$420 (typical range for Charlotte).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Charlotte.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating North Carolina's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Charlotte regulations.